ArticySoftware/Articy3ImporterForUnreal/README.md

 # Contributing

-We are very grateful for any kind of contribution that you bring to the ArticyImporter plugin, no matter if it is reporting any issues, or by actively adding new features, or fixing existing issues.
+We are very grateful for any kind of contribution that you bring to the ArticyImporter, no matter if it is reporting any issues, or by actively adding new features, or fixing existing issues.
 If you want to know more about how to contribute please check our [Contribution](https://github.com/ArticySoftware/ArticyImporterForUnreal/blob/master/CONTRIBUTING.md) article.